Clearance given to clinical trial with potential to change course of brain disease

 Asklepios BioPharmaceutical, Inc. (AskBio), a wholly owned and independently operated subsidiary of Bayer AG, received clearance for the phase 1/2 trial today (August 24).

 The authorization was provided by the National Agency for Safety of Medicines and Health Products (ANSM), the country’s governing drug authority, alongside approval of the trial protocol by the Ethics Committee in charge.
-It enables the company to begin recruiting participants.
+It enables Asklepios BioPharmaceutical to begin recruiting participants.

 The trial will be undertaken by BrainVectis, a subsidiary of AskBio.